How to recharge your creative well during the holidays

 No matter how far you travel, your body and mind need to adjust.
-Very often, we do not notice it at once.
-But even the slightest time or climate difference can influence your body.
+We don’t notice it at once: Even the slightest time or climate difference can influence your health.
 Give yourself enough time to adjust, at least a day.

-Don’t rush off in the first day into a crazy sightseeing program.
-Instead, use your free day to sleep in, walk around your neighborhood, test a restaurant and just enjoy your day off.
-This will give your body time to adjust and your mind time to refocus.
+Don’t rush off on the first day into a crazy sightseeing program.
+Instead, use your free day to sleep in, walk around your neighbourhood, test a restaurant and just enjoy your day off.
+This will give your body time to adapt and your mind time to refocus.

 3. Plan the “quiet” time where you can read, write or ponder